-Section 404(a) of the Sarbanes-Oxley Act of 2002, as amended ("the Sarbanes-Oxley Act"), requires that management assess and report annually on the effectiveness of our internal control over financial reporting and identify any material weaknesses in our internal control over financial reporting.
+Section 404(a) of the Sarbanes-Oxley Act of 2002, as amended ("the Sarbanes-Oxley Act"), requires that management assess and report annually on the effectiveness of our internal control over financial reporting.
 As a large accelerated filer, under Section 404(b) of the Sarbanes-Oxley Act our independent registered public accounting firm is required to issue an annual report that addresses the effectiveness of our internal control over financial reporting.